 Clear VS. Amber: Lots of variables contribute to amber colored glass, including how quickly you heat the mixture, how long you allow the sugars to caramelize and even the minerals in hard water.

-The easiest way to insure clear glass is to use Isomalt which is an edible sugar substitute, a type of sugar alcohol, available at bakery specialty stores and craft stores but is much less expensive online – Look Here: Lorann Oils Isomalt (granular), 16 ounces
+The easiest way to insure clear glass is to use Isomalt which is an edible sugar substitute, a type of sugar alcohol, available at bakery specialty stores and craft stores but is much less expensive online – Look Here: Lorann Oils Isomalt (granular), 16 ouncesblank

 Personally, I think the amber sugar glass is delightfully disturbing.
 Now, go wreak havoc with your new favorite recipe!
 Enjoy!